jdolny/Docs/docs/installation/server-installation.md

 * Select Admin Settings from the Navigation menu
 * Select Client Com Servers from the Sub Navigation menu
 * Select Add Com Server from the Sub Navigation menu
-* Give the com server a name, every Toec-API application is considered a com server, the name should be something that identifies the server it’s on, such as theopenem-01_com1
+* Give the com server a name, every Toec-API application is considered a com server, the name should be something that identifies the server it's on, such as theopenem-01_com1
-* The URL is the URL for the Toec-API on this server, using it’s ip address, followed by port 8888 such as, ```http://192.168.56.100:8888/```
+* The URL is the URL for the Toec-API on this server, using it's ip address or fqdn, followed by port 8888 such as, ```http://192.168.56.100:8888/```
 * The Local Storage Path should already be populated.
 * Click Actions, click Add Server
 * You should now see a new set of options in the sub menu, select Imaging Settings